‘I’m still learning’: The journey of George Floyd’s brother Philonise

 Often by his side are his wife, Keeta, 45; youngest brother Rodney Floyd, 37; and nephew Brandon Williams, 30.
 All have been trying to deal with overlapping personal pain and public responsibility.

 That duality was evident when the family appeared at a news conference before the trial’s opening statements, when the Rev. Al Sharpton asked those in attendance to kneel on the ground for 8 minutes, 46 seconds.
-The extended photo op was to designed to show what it took to hold a man down for that long.
+The extended photo op was designed to show what it took to hold a man down for that long.

 As camera crews jostled for the best shot, the Floyd family focused on something else entirely.
 They thought about being Perry, lying on the pavement.